AbeHiroto/AbeHiroto/README.md

-## 👋
+## 👋Hi

-Hi.
+My name is Hiroto Abe.
 I started my journey with programming in January 2024 w/ AI, and since then, I've been continuously learning and developing my skills.
-My recent project is an online Tic-Tac-Toe game app called **"Obsessed with Watermelon"**.
+My recent project is an online Tic-Tac-Toe game app that is called... 👇

-## 🍉
+## 🍉"Obsessed with Watermelon"
 ![Obsessed with Watermelon](https://github.com/AbeHiroto/AbeHiroto/blob/main/gh_prof01.jpg)
 - **[Check it out from here🍉!](https://abehiroto.com/wmapp)**
 - **Description**: An online two-player variant of Tic-Tac-Toe with a mischievous referee system.